Physics-Informed Distillation of Diffusion Models for PDE-Constrained Generation: Method: Physics-Informed Distillation of Diffusion Models

 \subsection{Imposing PDE Constraints in Distillation}

 After training the teacher diffusion model using the standard denoising objective, we proceed to the distillation stage, where we transfer its knowledge to a student model designed for efficient one-step generation.
-Crucially, this post-hoc distillation stage is where we impose PDE constraints, thereby avoiding the Jensen’s Gap observed in prior works that apply constraints during diffusion training or sampling.
+Crucially, this post-hoc distillation stage is where we impose PDE constraints, moving physics enforcement away from posterior-mean surrogates used during diffusion training or sampling.
 This distillation process is guided by two complementary objectives: (1) learning to map a noise sample to the final generated output predicted by the teacher model, and (2) enforcing physical consistency on this output via PDE residual minimization.
-Concretely, we begin by sampling a noise input $\varepsilon \sim \mathcal{N}(0, \mathbf{I})$ and generate a target sample $x_0$ using the pre-trained teacher model via deterministic integration of the reverse-time ODE:
+Concretely, we begin by sampling a noise input $\bm \epsilon \sim \mathcal{N}(\bm 0, \bm{I})$ and generating a target sample $x_0$ using the pre-trained teacher model via deterministic integration of the reverse-time ODE: